 - Address: 533 Eaton Street, Key West, FL 33040

-- Highlights: Built in 1951, this building exemplifies Miami Deco architecture with its streamlined form and pastel colors.
+- Highlights: Built in 1951, this historic building exemplifies Art Deco architecture with its streamlined form and pastel colors.
 Today, it serves as a vibrant arts center, hosting exhibitions, workshops, and performances.

 - Tip: Don’t miss the rooftop terrace, Hugh’s View, offering panoramic views of Old Town and Glow Hours on Mondays and Tuesdays from 6-8 p.m. which is Free and open to the public.